apiato/documentation/docs/features/query-parameters.md

 ## Filtering {#filtering}

-The `?filter=` parameter can be applied to any HTTP request.
-And is used to control the response size, by defining what data you want back in the response.
+`?filter=` parameter can be applied to any HTTP request and is used to control the response size, by defining what data you want back in the response.

 **Usage:**